Frontiers in Medical Biology

 Frontiers in Medical Biology focuses on three major societal challenges for the 21st century: cancer, aging and food for health.
 In this track you will study the fundamental scientific and technological challenges that underlie these societal health issues.

 Frequently asked questions

 1. How do you select students?

-In previous years, 20-30 students signed up for this course.
+About 20-30 students signed up for this course since it first started.
 Students in the Biomedical Sciences that list this track as their first choice will be accommodated first.
 Please note that beta/gamma students that elect this track as a major, will count as "regular" biomedical sciences students in this regard.

 2. How do students evaluate the course?

-Well, they gave the course a 7.6 in the official evaluation of 2016 - 2017 and a 7.8 in 2017 - 2018.
+Well, they gave the course a 7.6 in the official evaluation of 2016 - 2017, a 7.8 in 2017 - 2018 and a 7.9 in 2018 - 2019.
 Since numbers don't say everything: students also note that they appreciate the smaller group size and close interaction with the teachers, as well as the discussion of recent scientific findings.
 Here is some of the feedback from the students in their own words:

 "Afwisselend en breed beeld van de medische biologie"

 "De interesse in ontwikkeling is bij mij heel erg gewekt"